devanandb/webpack-mix/docs/faq.md

 # Frequently Asked Questions

-### Does this tool require that I use Laravel?

-No. It has a few optimizations for Laravel, but it can be used for any project.

 ### My code isn't being minified.

 Minification will only be performed, when your `NODE_ENV` is set to production.
 Not only will this speed up your compilation time, but it's also unnecessary during development.
 Here's an example of running Webpack for production.